Kamanaka5502/temporal-drift-agent-demo/README.md

 - Systems that require periodic restarts to "behave normally"
 - Increasing false denials after long uptime
 - Logs or retries being included in decision context
-- "Recent context" used without explicit pruning rules
+- Recent context" used without explicit pruning rules
+- Behavior that changes with uptime, not code changes

 - ## Why this demo is intentionally small